Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks: Introduction

-Our contribution can be summarized as (1) we present a systematic framework to tackle the reality gap stemming from constructing real-time digital twins and migrating simulated trajectory to reality; (2) we propose a Sim2Real solution for the text-guided robot manipulation tasks; (3) we demonstrate its effectiveness through physical experiments on a Kinova Gen 3 robot when comparing our method with other state-of-the-art solutions.
+Our contribution can be summarized as (1) we present a systematic framework to tackle the reality gap stemming from constructing real-time digital twins and migrating simulated trajectory to reality; (2) we propose a Sim2Real solution for the robot manipulation tasks; (3) we demonstrate its effectiveness through physical experiments on picking up and pouring tasks using a Kinova Gen 3 robot.